The Menstrual cycle 101 - Online class (Gender neutral)

 - The four phases (two phases, two events) that occur (Hormone changes, common feelings, energy levels, things to expect, things people often crave, how to support the body through each phase etc)

-- The story we are told around periods
+- The story we are told around periods and why its wrong

 - How stress, food restriction and intentional weight-loss affect the cycle